jverzani/CalculusWithJulia.jl/markdown/integral_vector_calculus/stokes_theorem.md

 What should finish the last sentence?

 ````
-CalculusWithJulia.WeaveSupport.Radioq(["the field could be conservative or
+CalculusWithJulia.WeaveSupport.Radioq(["the field *is* conservative", "the
-not.
-One must work harder to answer the question.", "the field is *not* con
+field could be conservative or not.
+One must work harder to answer the ques
-servative.", "the field *is* conservative"], 1, "", nothing, [1, 2, 3], ["t
+tion.", "the field is *not* conservative."], 2, "", nothing, [1, 2, 3], ["t
-he field could be conservative or not.
-One must work harder to answer the q
+he field *is* conservative", "the field could be conservative or not.
+One m
-uestion.", "the field is *not* conservative.", "the field *is* conservative
+ust work harder to answer the question.", "the field is *not* conservative.
 "], "", false)
 ````